-c) Measurements of Economic Development
+152 13 c) Measurements of Economic Development

-According to the United Nations Expert Committee as cited in Somashekar, (2003), "Development concerns not only man's material needs but also the improvement of the social condition of life.
-Development is, therefore, not only economic growth, but growth plus change - social, cultural and institutional as well as economic".
-On this note, proxy for economic developpent, which is commonly taking as GDP will be considered jointly with the development variables.
-Robbins (1968) was sceptical about measuring economic development and sees it as trying impossible but still believed that measurement can be carried out on partial basis and not absolutely.
-Quah, (2001) exhibits a parallel ideal with Robbins, by asserting, that entertaining this kind of measurement cannot be possible without guidance about what can be parsed away and what is essential.
+According to the United Nations Expert Committee as cited in Somashekar, (2003), "Development concerns not 153 only man's material needs but also the improvement of the social condition of life.
+Development is, therefore, 154 not only economic growth, but growth plus change -social, cultural and institutional as well as economic".
+On 155 this note, proxy for economic development, which is commonly taking as GDP will be considered jointly with 156 the development variables.
+Robbins (1968) was sceptical about measuring economic development and sees it as 157 trying impossible but still believed that measurement can be carried out on partial basis and not absolutely.
+158 Quah, (2001) exhibits a parallel ideal with Robbins, by asserting, that entertaining this kind of measurement 159 cannot be possible without guidance about what can be parsed away and what is essential.
+160

-Measuring economic development from GNP per capita according to Meier and Baldwin (1957).
-It is defined 'as the process whereby the real per capita income of a country increases over a long period of time - subject to the stipulations that the number of people below an 'absolute poverty line' does not increase, and that the distribution of income does not become more unequal.'
-Although, going with real per capita income as measurement of development had been defined as narrow view of the concept with the experience in 1950s and 60s.
-When few countries reached their targeted, economic growth rates without changing the levels of living of the masses (Todaro & Smith, 2011); it was around the same time that one of the prominent economists asserted the spread out of economic development analysis.
+Measuring economic development from GNP per capita according to ??eier and Baldwin (1957).
+It is Year 2014 () B below an 'absolute poverty line' does not increase, and that the distribution of income does not become more unequal.'
+Although, going with real per capita income as measurement of development had been defined as narrow view of the concept with the experience in 1950s and 60s.When few countries reached their targeted, economic growth rates without changing the levels of living of the masses (Todaro & Smith, 2011); it was around the same time that one of the prominent economists asserted the spread out of economic development analysis.